Your cart is currently empty!

 We sometimes need others to just say “yep, steady on, this sucks, but you are moving ahead.”

 The second half got even harder.
 I got lost in the lake a bit.
 And so did my husband.
 I got angry – like really angry.
 And, so I wanted to take it out on him.
 But I tried really hard not to because rationally I knew it was not his fault.
 He had done nothing.
 This swim, like my sobriety, was my idea.
 The anger surprised me.
 I don’t know where it came from.
 Frustration I suppose.
-And that anger reminded me of times in this sobriety journey where I for sure have felt angry – frustrated.
+And that anger reminded me of times in this sobriety journey when I for sure have felt angry – frustrated.

 Why can’t I just drink wine like everyone else?